rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 * {{% a_blank "Redux Observable" "https://github.com/redux-observable/redux-observable" %}} - Observables
 * {{% a_blank "Redux Loop" "https://github.com/redux-loop/redux-loop" %}} - Elm Effects

 As a beginner it makes sense to stick with Redux Thunk.
 As you advance in the ecosystem, you could have a look at other libraries.
 Redux Saga is one of the most adopted approaches.
 [But also Observables are used more often](http://www.robinwieruch.de/redux-observable-rxjs/).
-Overall the Redux ecosystem is the perfect place to explore the world of JavaScript.
+Overall the Redux ecosystem itself is a perfect place to explore the JavaScript ecosystem.

 {{% chapter_header "Learn about implementation details of Redux" "reduxImplementation" %}}